Ornithanthropus – The Winged Human

 ORNITHANTHROPUS: Winged Humans in Dream, Myth & Literature

-Keywords: Angel Catbird, B Alan Burhoe, Burhoe Family History, Civilized Bears, dream analysis, dreams, Edgar Rice Burroughs, Ejler Jakodson, flying man, Johnnie Christmas, Tamra Bonvillain, winged human, winged man, winged woman
+Keywords: Angel Catbird, B Alan Burhoe, Burhoe Family History, Civilized Bears, dream analysis, dreams, Edgar Rice Burroughs, Ejler Jakodson, flying man, IF Magazine, Johnnie Christmas, read for free, Tamra Bonvillain, winged human, winged man, winged woman, Worlds Of IF Magazine Science Fiction

 DID YOU LIKE THIS POST?
 IF SO, PLEASE TELL YOUR FRIENDS.